 In addition to shaft fractures, the femur may be broken more distally.
 These fractures can extend into the knee joint (see Figure 3).

-There are, however, some specific types of fractures which may need additional imaging to fully characterize including femoral neck fractures associated with femoral shaft fractures, and fractures of the distal femur potentially involving the knee joint.
+There are, however, some specific types of fractures which may need additional imaging to be fully characterized.
+These include femoral neck fractures associated with femoral shaft fractures, and fractures of the distal femur potentially involving the knee joint.

 An ipsilateral fracture of the femoral neck (Figure 4) is seen in association with ~10% of femoral shaft fractures, many of which (20% to 50%) are initially missed!
 In the setting of a femoral shaft fracture, the femoral neck should be evaluated for concomitant fracture.
 In the case of equivocal x-ray evaluation, the addition of internal rotation and lateral views or a fine cut CT through the femoral head and neck has been shown to significantly reduce the chance of missing this second fracture.
 Early diagnosis is critical as it may prevent a relatively easily-fixed minimally or non-displaced fracture (amenable to pinning) from becoming a displaced fracture at high risk of avascular necrosis (and requiring a hip arthroplasty).

-A Hoffa Fracture (Figure 5) is a fracture of the posterior aspect of the medial or lateral femoral condyle that needs to be considered in the setting of distal femoral fractures The fracture lies in the coronal plane and may be difficult to detect on plain x-rays (one study reported the fracture to be missed 69% on initial AP and lateral radiographs).
-Cross sectional imaging with CT should therefore be considered in the assessment of distal femur fractures.
+A Hoffa Fracture (Figure 5) is a fracture of the posterior aspect of the medial or lateral femoral condyle that needs to be considered in the setting of distal femoral fractures.
+The fracture lies in the coronal plane and may be difficult to detect on plain x-rays alone.
+Cross-sectional imaging with CT should therefore be considered in the assessment of distal femur fractures.